Marabii/simd-toon-improved/README.md

 ## Safety

-`simd-json` uses **a lot** of unsafe code.
+`simd-toon` uses **a lot** of unsafe code.

 There are a few reasons for this:

 * SIMD intrinsics are inherently unsafe.
-These uses of unsafe are inescapable in a library such as `simd-json`.
+These uses of unsafe are inescapable in a library such as `simd-toon`.
 * We work around some performance bottlenecks imposed by safe rust.
 These are avoidable, but at a performance cost.
   This is a more considered path in `simd-json`.

-`simd-json` goes through extra scrutiny for unsafe code.
-These steps are:

-* Unit tests - to test 'the obvious' cases, edge cases, and regression cases
-* Structural constructive property based testing - We generate random valid JSON objects to exercise the full `simd-json` codebase stochastically.
-Floats are currently excluded since slightly different parsing algorithms lead to slightly different results here.
-In short "is simd-json correct".
-* Data-oriented property-based testing of string-like data - to assert that sequences of legal printable characters don't panic or crash the parser (they might and often error so - they are not valid JSON!)
-* Destructive Property based testing - make sure that no illegal byte sequences crash the parser in any way
-* Fuzzing - fuzz based on upstream & jsonorg simd pass/fail cases

-This doesn't ensure complete safety nor is at a bulletproof guarantee, but it does go a long way to assert that the library is of high production quality and fit for purpose for practical industrial applications.

 ## Features
 Various features can be enabled or disabled to tweak various parts of this library.
 Any features not mentioned here are